teamBangazon/BangazonAPI/README.md

 ### Once API is running

 The database will have the below tables available to add.
-Tables with dependant tables listed will need to have instances of their dependant tables created before you can create an instance of them.
+Tables with dependent tables listed will need to have instances of their dependent tables created before you can create an instance of them.

 For a visual representation of our database structure and relationships, please open the Bangazon.xml file in the root directory of this project.

 * Customer
 * Product Type
-* Product       -Dependant on there being a product Type
+* Product       -Must have a product Type
-* Order         -Dependant on there being a customer and payment type
+* Order         -Must have a customer and a payment type
-* Payment Type  -Dependent on there being a customer
+* Payment Type  -Must have a customer
 * Computer
 * Department
-* Employee      -Dependent upon there being a department
+* Employee      -Must have a department
 * Training Program